f5devcentral/f5-agility-labs-sslviz/docs/class1/module3/lab02.rst

 -  **CA certificate and private key**

-   In order to terminate and re-encrypt outbound SSL traffic, the SSL Forward Proxy must re-issue (forge) remote server certificates that the internal client trusts.
-In order to perform this re-issuance process, the BIG-IP must possess a Certificate Authority (CA) certificate and associated private key.
-The client must also trust this CA certificate.
+   In order to terminate and re-encrypt outbound SSL traffic, the SSL Forward Proxy must re-issue (forge) remote server certificates that the internal clients trust.
+Therefore, the BIG-IP must possess a Certificate Authority (CA) certificate and associated private key.
+The CA certificate must also be installed in the trusted CA certificates store on all clients.

-   A CA certificate and private key has been pre-loaded and stored in the  **subrsa.f5labs.com** object.
-The client machine also has a copy of the CA certificate in its trusted CAs store.
+   A CA certificate and private key has been pre-installed on the BIG-IP  (**subrsa.f5labs.com** certificate and key object).
+The client machine also has a copy of the CA certificate deployed in its trusted CAs store.

    |